Skip to content

 Require devices to have certain software installed or other configuration attributes.
 For instructions on enabling a device posture check, refer to the device posture section.

-In the following example, users can only access an application if they connect from a company device.
+In the following example, you can use a list of device serial numbers to ensure users can only access an application if they connect with the WARP client from a company device:

 SelectorOperatorValueLogicAction